sql-sith/cdc-2024/meeting-notes/2023-11-18 meeting notes.md

 crw------- 1 root tty 136, 1 Nov 18 17:02 /dev/pts/1

 # This one is a character special file (type c). # Since it's my terminal, what happens
 # if I write to it?
-Will it just get redirected to my screen?
+Will it just get_data redirected to my screen?

 root@palo:~# echo Will this show up on my screen? >> /dev/pts/1 Will this show up on my screen?